 McGonagall used Piertotum Locomotor to animate the suits of armour, sending them into the battle of Hogwarts (DH30).

 The word "armour" was introduced into use in the Middle Ages as a borrowing from the French.
 It is dated from 1297, as a "mail, defensive covering worn in combat" from Old French armoire, itself derived from the Latin armatura "arms and/or equipment" with

-Armour (spelt armor in the United States of America) is a protective covering that is used to prevent damage from being inflicted to an object, individual, or vehicle by direct contact weapons or projectiles, usually during combat, or from damage caused by a potentially dangerous environment or action (e.g., cycling, construction sites, etc.).
+Armour (spelled 'armor' in the United States) is a protective covering that is used to prevent damage from being inflicted to an object, individual, or vehicle by direct contact weapons or projectiles, usually during combat, or from damage caused by a potentially dangerous environment or action (e.g., cycling, construction sites, etc.).
 Personal armour is used to protect soldiers and war animals.
 Vehicle armour is used on warships and armoured fighting vehicles.